Research: NO_HZ, SQPOLL, and Realtime Scheduling

 - Keep networking in

-ForcedPeriodicor move it to explicit IRQ/deadline polling before enabling tickless on network-active CPUs. - Treat full-nohz as a CPU lease and housekeeping design, not a standalone timer optimization.
+ForcedPeriodicor move it to explicit IRQ/deadline polling before enabling tickless on network-active CPUs.
+Network-polling placement is landed as a fail-closed admission gate; placement routing for arbitrary network-active CPUs remains future work. - Treat full-nohz as a CPU lease and housekeeping design, not a standalone

 - Use